openhab/openhab-addons/bundles/org.openhab.binding.nibeuplink/README.md

 The recommended way is to use paper-ui as this is much easier to use.
 There are three custom channel types available, which allow different scaling of the raw values retrieved from the NIBE API:

-- custom-type-unscaled
+- type-number-unscaled
-- custom-type-div10
+- type-number-scale10
-- custom-type-div100
+- type-number-scale100

 ## Full Example